paglobal/augmented-tabflow/README.md

 ### Urgent

-- implement loading fallback for session and tab group trees which provide a way to exit loading of current session (eg. for when user interrupts session switching loading continues indefinitely)
+- optimize tree for performance and ease of working with
-- implement drag-and-drop for tabs, tab groups and sessions
+- implement drag-and-drop for sessions

-### Important

 - implement recently closed tab groups feature
-- optimize tree for performance
 - implement import from session

+### Important

+- type drag-and-drop code
+- general code inspection and refactoring
 - resolve unloaded tab status thing with `TreeItemColorPatchOrIcon` component. try to retry and timeout a couple of times
+- refine fallback code
 - fix accessibility issues relating to keyboard navigation in `TreeItem` component (enter should cause element click and other focus related issues)
 - (if necessary) add alerts for action start and action complete
-- general code inspection and refactoring
 - inspect and verify types across entire codebase
 - refine and organise text. look for anything in quotation marks like "Error!" and such. make use of full stops
 - remove all unused imports